eitansuez/scenarios-envoy/basics/direct-response/index.md

-The file `direct-response.yaml` expands on the previous configuraiton file.
+The file `direct-response.yaml` expands on the previous configuration file.

 Review the file's contents: